thelfer/tfel/docs/web/tfel-material.md

 ## Homogenization schemes for biphasic media

+Note that the functionalities below are also available in the `Python` module (see the doc [here](tfel-python.html#homogenization-schemes-in-biphasic-media)).
+See also [here](BiphasicLinearHomogenization.html) a tutorial on the computation of homogenized schemes for biphasic particulate microstructures.

 Different classical mean-field homogenization schemes are implemented for biphasic media.
 These schemes are introduced by the header `LinearHomogenizationSchemes.hxx`.
 They only deal with isotropic matrices and locally isotropic inclusions